OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 A unique ID is assigned to each submitted workflow.
 The ID is useful to get the output or remove the workflow from the list.

-A workflow can have the following statuses:
+A workflow can have the following status:

 * UPLOADED - workflow has been created
 * PROCESSING - workflow is being run